Haloperidol: Interactions

+Potential neurotoxicity

+Several lines of evidence suggest that haloperidol exhibits neurotoxicity.
+Some studies report an association between antipsychotic medications, especially first-generation agents, and a decline in gray matter volume.
+Haloperidol irreversibly blocks the sigma σ1 receptor.
+It may exert deleterious effects on the dorsolateral prefrontal cortex (DLPFC) by attenuating brain-derived neurotrophic factor (BDNF) transcription and expression, associated with an increase in the long non-coding RNA BDNF-AS in the DLPFC.
+Besides the preceding mechanisms, haloperidol metabolizes into HPP+, a monoaminergic neurotoxin related to MPTP.
+This might be involved in the extrapyramidal symptoms that develop with long-term haloperidol therapy.

 Discontinuation

 The British National Formulary recommends a gradual withdrawal when discontinuing antipsychotics to avoid acute withdrawal syndrome or rapid relapse.
 Symptoms of withdrawal commonly include nausea, vomiting, and loss of appetite.
 Other symptoms may include restlessness, increased sweating, and trouble sleeping.
 Less commonly there may be a feeling of the world spinning, numbness, or muscle pains.
 Symptoms generally resolve after a short period of time.

 There is tentative evidence that discontinuation of antipsychotics can result in psychosis.
 It may also result in reoccurrence of the condition that is being treated.
 Rarely tardive dyskinesia can occur when the medication is stopped.

 Overdose

 Symptoms

 Symptoms are usually due to side effects.
 Most often encountered are: